viktorkh/HeartSensor/README.md

 # HeartSensor
-This is a my project to Android wear sensors
+This is  my project to Android wear sensors